lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 ### Model

 Use the rails generator to create the model and the migration.
 Our model will have three attributes: <code>full_name</code>, <code>email</code> and <code>phone</code>.
-Remember to run the migration after the files are autmatically generated.
+Remember to run the migration after the files are automatically generated.

 {% highlight bash %}
 bin/rails generate model customer full_name:string email:string phone:string